Objectives and Content

 Forms of Assessment

 In a semester where teaching is offered can assignments count until 20% of the grade.
 In a semester in where teaching is not offered will the final exam count 100%.
-The exam can be oral, depending on the number of students.
+The exam is oral.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.